3meters/proxibase/readme.md

 ### POST Rules
-1. Set req.headers.content-type to 'application-json'
+1. Set req.headers.content-type to 'application/json'
 2. Make sure req.body is parsable json
 3. Enclose new data in a data element, e.g: